mitchell-kennedy123/weatherServer/README.md

 ### Initial Design Sketch

-The initial design sketch `designSketch.pdf` can be found in the root of the project directory.
+The initial design sketch `DesignSketchWeatherServer.pdf` can be found in the root of the project directory.

 ### Changes from draft (Instead of Changes.pdf)